concordion/concordion-screenshot-extension-demo/README.md

 The tests use Selenium's ChromeDriver, so you'll need to have:

 1. Chrome installed (or you could change the code to use a different driver).
-1. chromedriver installed and added to the `PATH` (or the `webdriver.chrome.driver` system property set)
+1. [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) downloaded and added to the `PATH` (or the `webdriver.chrome.driver` system property set)

 The download includes support to run the tests with either <a href="http://www.gradle.org/">Gradle</a> or <a href="http://maven.apache.org/">Maven</a>.